Marcus Graham: Looking back on 10 years of Twitch’s experiment with livestreaming

 Here’s an edited transcript of our interview.

-The tenth anniversary
+The 10th anniversary

-GamesBeat: What does the tenth anniversary make you think about?
+GamesBeat: What does the 10th anniversary make you think about?
 How did you first get involved with Twitch?
 What was it like when you joined?

 Marcus Graham: There’s a lot to talk about over 10 years.
 I joined in October of 2011.
 I’m coming up on my 10 years here.
 I was the 19th employee.
 I came as a broadcaster.
 I was a streamer on Justin.tv as it made the transition to Twitch.
 I became a Twitch creator, Twitch broadcaster.
 At the time I was doing an incredible amount of work in esports.
 When I originally joined Twitch, that was a lot of my focus.
 At the very beginning of Twitch we saw a lot of growth and activity around the world of esports.
 And so there was a lot of effort to drive more tournaments, more players, to the platform.